ericschreiber/CartPole-RL/README.txt

-Cart-Pole project is done with '100%' accuracy (200/200 points every time) In the Pong project I am having trouble importing the environment with gym.
+Cart-Pole project is done with '100%' accuracy (200/200 points every time) /*In the Pong project I am having trouble importing the environment with gym.
 It only seems to work with ale.
 But I could not find a source for training with ale environment.
 I finally got it to work.
 Since it is late in the evening i will postpone doing the rest.
-I have to set it up in a new file.
+I have to set it up in a new file.*/
+Pong is working.
+But training takes a long time.
+I am not surprised, that model still looses.
+But it should be somewhat better.

 Quellen: